 SRO performs data entry for paper and pencil studies, as well as coding for open-ended questions from both paper and pencil and CAI surveys.
 An experienced staff of coders, supervisors, and data entry and support personnel design and build code frames.
 They also oversee the final checking function during which errors are detected and corrected by the coders or brought to the attention of the project staff.
 Production coding and data entry are done using CAI software, which facilitates working with interview data and performs a series of automatic checks designed to eliminate wild or inconsistent codes.
 SRO also works with established vendors to implement optical scanning of paper questionnaires and other forms.

 SRO provides a broad range of analytic services from descriptive statistics to analyses using advanced multivariate techniques.
-We work closely with each client to develop and implement an analysis plan that is designed to meet the project’s analytic goals.
-SRO has developed a series of tools to aid in processing and analyzing these data, including a user-friendly paradata dashboard, a quality monitoring system, and automated SAS routines.
+We work closely with each client to develop and implement an analysis plan that is designed to meet the project's analytic goals.
+SRO has developed a series of tools to aid in processing and analyzing these data, including user-friendly paradata dashboards, a quality monitoring system, and automated SAS and R routines.
 These tools allow us to identify potential threats to efficiency or quality in real-time and implement strategies to address these threats during data collection.

 Please submit the Survey Request Form to inquire about capability and costs for conducting a survey with SRO.
 Or, to contact us with questions regarding design or for other consultation: